The UK School Deregistration Guide & Letter Template

 Children with an EHCP or in Special Schools

-If your child has an Education, Health and Care Plan (EHCP), the rules change depending on the type of school they attend.
+If your child has an Education, Health and Care Plan (EHCP) or attends an online school for SEN, the rules change depending on the type of school they currently attend.

-• Special School with an EHCP: You cannot simply deregister your child.
+- Special School with an EHCP: You cannot simply deregister your child.
 Under Regulation 8(2), you must obtain the formal consent of your Local Authority to have your child's name removed from a Special School register.
-You will need to prove that the online school/home education provision you are planning is suitable to meet the needs outlined in Section F of their EHCP.
+You will need to prove that the online school or home education provision you are planning is suitable to meet the needs outlined in Section F of their EHCP.

 What Happens Next?